luizfranzon/spotifyAPI-getPlaylistCover/README.md

 # Get Spotify Playlist Cover

-A webtool to get the playlist cover of a Spotify playlist.
+A webtool to get the cover of a Spotify playlist.
 Current don't work with albums.

 <p align="center"><img src="./media/example.png"></p>